adi170-alt/Pwangotchi_adi1708_Public/README.md

 Credit to [@highrup](https://www.reddit.com/user/highrup/) becouse it was his idea

-And also credit for the peaple who made those plugins links are in the preview tab
+And also credit for the peaple who made those plugins links are in the Unedited Custum Plugins tab